hound-search/hound/docs/config-options.md

 GitOptions  | Description | Default Values
 :------ | :----- | :-----
-ms-between-polls | time interval to poll the repo url | 30s detect-ref    | used to determine branch |  master branch ref | used to provide reference for the branch for repo| n/a
+ms-between-poll | time interval to poll the repo url | 30s detect-ref    | used to determine branch |  master branch ref | used to provide reference for the branch for repo| n/a